-Scaffolds are used to support pupils working towards the learning objective through the use of resources e.g. word mats, sequencing cards, pictorial representations, pre-teaching of key vocabulary, working in mixed ability pairs and 'keep up' intervention sessions.
+Scaffolds are used to support pupils working towards the learning objective through the use of resources e.g. word mats, sequencing cards, pictorial representations, planning grids and the pre-teaching of key vocabulary.

-SEN children are assessed against a criteria that is suitable for their level of learning in order to show progression.
+SEN children may be assessed against a criteria that is suitable for their level of learning in order to show progression.